ISSN 0204-7209

 ANNOTATIONS

-Melinda Hajdú-Smahó, Tamás Hardi, Boglárka Horváthné Barsi, Ádám Páthy, Nadezhda Ilieva, Desislava Varadzhakova, Dessislava Poleganova, Boris Kazakov, Marina Raykova, Aleksanda Ravnachka – SPATIAL MANIFESTATION OF POWER IN MODERN GEOPOLITICS
+Melinda Hajdú-Smahó1, Tamás Hardi, Boglárka Horváthné Barsi, Ádám Páthy2, Nadezhda Ilieva, Desislava Varadzhakova, Dessislava Poleganova, Boris Kazakov, Marina Raykova, Aleksanda Ravnachka – COMPARATIVE ANALYSIS OF SMALL TOWNS IN BULGARIA AND HUNGARY – THEORETICAL FRAMEWORK

 DOI: 10.7546/PG.3-4.2024.01